-The welfare of horses in breeding, competition and general riding and care is of the highest importance.
-It must be more than commentary or publicity; it must be upheld every day and enforced by those with both knowledgeable authority and a desire to care for the horse above all other political and cultural agendas.
+The welfare of horses in breeding, competition, and general riding and care is of the highest importance.
+It is as an owner’s Fiduciary Duty to provide care and keep horses from harm, particularly in training barns.
+The responsibility must be more than commentary or publicity; it must be upheld every day and enforced by those who work or are around the horse.

 Knowing the boundaries of equine welfare and abuse